TegarDev9/PersonalFinance/README.md

 This is a single Node.js app serving an SPA UI with Tailwind, Chart.js and TradingView.

-## What's new in this update

-- Rules UI builder:
-  - Account selector as a multi-select (choose multiple local accounts to scope a rule)
-  - Live regex tester (pattern + flags + test text) to validate your regex instantly
-- OFX import account mapping:
-  - Map OFX ACCTID to your local accounts, stored in server settings
-  - UI lists detected OFX accounts on upload; map once and reuse
-- Export enhancements:
-  - Preview export: filter and preview transactions in-table before downloading
-  - Bulk export as ZIP: group by month or by category and export CSV/QIF/OFX multiple files in one ZIP
-- Deployability:
-  - Vercel: included /api serverless wrapper and vercel.json rewrite
-  - Deno: deno.jsonc task to run with Node-compat locally (note: Deploy’s filesystem is ephemeral)

 ## Quick start

 1) Install dependencies